 Engineering an album, technical content, creating a new, sophisticated online payment application, or sports industry marketing content – new product, new release, additional website - this all means one thing: a project.
 Taking specific steps towards meeting the customer’s needs, setting up an appropriate team, choosing tools that will make the project fly, communicating every step of the way with the customer, going back and forth on changes that need to be made.

 The fact is that our industries have a lot in common.
 Perhaps not in terms of what we do as it’s mostly

 a product vs. service thing, but in terms of how we do things.
 It's all about the process, after all, how you go about it.

-Since people in translation industry know what and how they do what they do, it's worth trusting their experience.
-After all it's all about the mutual success, isn't it?
+Since people in the translation industry know what and how they do what they do, it's worth trusting their experience.
+After all, it's all about the mutual success, isn't it?

-And where there's translation, there's success.
+And where there's a translation, there's a success.
 And success rules the world.

 The similarities in how we go about our work and also in the focus on our customers' success, can lead

 to understanding each other better, building meaningful long-term relationships and then going together